alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

 ```

 ```
-# TLS enabled in OpenShift doesn't currently work as of Jan 2021
+# TLS within the operator is deprecated as of Oct 2020.
 apiVersion: mongodb.com/v1
 kind: MongoDB
 metadata: